Alan-Gray/Axial-flux-electric-motor-project/Magnetic Simulations/README.md

 # Magnetic Simulations
 My goal for my simulations was to compare different designs and determine the magnetic field density in the motor.
 To do this, I used a mix of 2D and 3D simulations.
-The magnets used were 20 mm x 10 mm x 5 mm block magnets.
+The 2D simulations were made in FEMM 4.2 and the 3D simulations were made in ANSYS Workbench.

 ## 2D Simulations:
 The 2D simulations were used to compare my different ideas for the magnetic design.
 In particualr, I wanted to analyse how stator cores and rotor backing iron would affect the motor performance.
 I also wanted to determine what magnet grade to use.
-The simulations were used as rough comparisons (you cant fully simulate an axial flux motor in two dimensions) but they were still very useful.
-The simulations were made in FEMM 4.2 and the graph was made in excel.
+These were rough comparisons as you cant fully simulate an axial flux motor in two dimensions, but they were still very useful.

 ### Simulations : 5mm magnets - Coreless vs Cored stator coils
 The magnetic field density is measured in the middle of the core going from top to bottom.